 This pink milk glass goblet was picked up at a yard sale.

-What to make with random glassware
+What to do with random glassware

 I have used this glass dish all over the house: as a mini planter, as a catch all and now, as a candle.